Nikita Mirzani: 'Fake' Tweet insulting military chief

-In October 2017, Nikita was reported to police for allegedly insulting Indonesian Military (TNI) commander General Gatot Nurmantyo in a tweet about the anti-communist propaganda film Pengkhianatan G30S/PKI, which shows the bodies of murdered generals being dumped in a well called Lubang Buaya (Crocodile Hole).
+In October 2017, Nikita Mirzani was reported to police for allegedly insulting Indonesian Military (TNI) commander General Gatot Nurmantyo in a tweet about the anti-communist propaganda film Pengkhianatan G30S/PKI, which shows the bodies of murdered generals being dumped in a well called Lubang Buaya (Crocodile Hole).
 On 30 September 2017, a screenshot was shared on social media of Nikita's Twitter account, @NikitaMirzani, with a post stating, "film 'G30S/PKI' kurang seru, seharusnya Panglima Gatot dimasukan ke Lubang Buaya pasti seru (The G30S/PKI film is not exciting, Commander Gatot should also be put in Lubang Buaya, it must be exciting)."
 Reporters and netizens could not find the tweet on Nikita's Twitter account.
-Nikita denied writing or deleting the tweet.
+Nikita Mirzani denied writing or deleting the tweet.
 Her lawyer said the screenshot had been faked and explained that her Twitter posts are made via her Instagram account, which did not contain the post.
 The tweet screenshot was shared by Young Indonesian Entrepreneurs Association chairman Sam Aliano, Anti-Communist Youth Movement chairman Rahmat Himran, and the Indonesian Islamic Advocates Alliance.
-Sam Aliano urged the Indonesian Broadcasting Commission to ban Nikita from appearing on television, accusing her of trying to divide the nation.
-Nikita was also reported to police for slander.
-Police investigated and deemed there was insufficient evidence to name Nikita a suspect.
-Nikita later filed a police report against those who had disseminated the tweet for allegedly violating the Information and Electronic Transactions Law.
-Sam Aliano was declared a suspect for alleged slander of Nikita.
-In August 2018, he said Nikita had asked him to pay Rp5 billion in return for having his suspect status revoked.
-He said he suspected Nikita of colluding with police to share the demanded money.
+Sam Aliano urged the Indonesian Broadcasting Commission to banned Nikita Mirzani from appearing on television, accusing her of trying to divide the nation.
+Nikita Mirzani was also reported to police for slander.
+Police investigated and deemed there was insufficient evidence to name Nikita Mirzani a suspect.
+Nikita Mirzani later filed a police report against those who had disseminated the tweet for allegedly violating the Information and Electronic Transactions Law.
+Sam Aliano was declared a suspect for alleged slander of Nikita Mirzani.
+In August 2018, he said Nikita had asked him to pay Rp 5 billion in return for having his suspect status revoked.
+He said he suspected Nikita Mirzani of colluding with police to share the demanded money.